BayesWatch/nas-without-training/README.md

 Note that search times may vary from the reported result owing to hardware setup.

 The code is licensed under the MIT licence.

+# Acknowledgements

+This repository makes liberal use of code from the [AutoDL](https://github.com/D-X-Y/AutoDL-Projects) library.
+We also rely on [NAS-Bench-201](https://github.com/D-X-Y/NAS-Bench-201).